nitros12/module-python/README.md

 on_message of a discord.py bot.
 This does not effect other on_message events.

-By default the bot creates a loop that sends the message count updates every 60 seconds. you can disable this by passing `do_message_loop=False` to the AnalytiCord constructor

 ## Options
 Copy this into your browser and make sure the data Analyticord recieved is how you intended it to be, if you need help contact us https://anlyti.co/discord